Rammus Build Guide by Frillen

 When not near my PC, I look on Youtube for recent no commentary challenger replays.
 For commentary gameplay, I enjoy watching Valkrin, Pants are Dragon and IWillDominate.

-You should also watch your own replays as much as possible.
+You should also watch & analyze important bits of your own replays.
 But it's so boring!
 Yeah, but try singing in the shower – It sounds great, right?
 Now record it and play it back to yourself and suddenly even the tiniest flaws or cracks in your vocal performance becomes impossible to unhear for most people (unless they are competing in national talent shows it seems).
 Same goes for reviewing gameplay.

 Mid lane was fun to me once upon a time.
 I would spam Kassadin back in season 2, and before going to sleep every night, I would think excitedly about how to play him better the following day.